michaelgwelch/loominate.net/_posts/2012-03-28-a-basic-compiler-a-great-refactoring-opportunity.md

 <!--more-->

 I was reminded of this project tonight when I added my github repositories to my LinkedIn profile.
 There is now a slightly larger chance that someone might actually see this code.
 Which leads me to my point: there is a lot of bad code in that repository.
-I hadn&#8217;t really seen the &#8220;refactoring light&#8221; at that point in my career and there are large chunks of that code base that are badly in need of it.
+I hadn't really seen the &#8220;refactoring light&#8221; at that point in my career and there are large chunks of that code base that are badly in need of it.

 The one saving grace is that there are actual tests included with the project.
 I took code examples from the reference manual and typed them in as separate programs.
 I also coded up the expected output from each program in python scripts.
 I then have a Makefile that compiles each sample program, runs it, and pipes the output to the python script that checks that each line of output matches what is expected.